GabbedT/ApogeoRV/Docs/Sphinx/source/backend.rst

      - Shift the first operand by 2 to the left and add the result to the second operand.
    * - SH3ADD
      - Shift the first operand by 3 to the left and add the result to the second operand.
-   * - ANDN
-     - Logic AND between the first operand and the negated second operand.
-   * - ORN
-     - Logic OR between the first operand and the negated second operand.
-   * - XNOR
-     - Logic XOR between the first operand and the second operand, the result is negated.
-   * - CLZ
-     - Count the leading zeros of the first operand.
-   * - CTZ
-     - Count the trailing zeros of the first operand.
-   * - CPOP
-     - Count the number of bit sets in the first operand.
    * - MAX
      - Write in the result the signed maximum between the operands.
    * - MAXU